Recurrent Urinary Tract Infections Overview

 Conditions such as diabetes, kidney stones, and immune suppression increase susceptibility to UTIs.

-How Do You Diagnose Urinary Tract Infections?
+How Do You Diagnose Urinary Tract Infections in NYC?

 Dr. Sonia Bahlani speaking to patient